slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'When you're in jail, a good friend will be trying to bail you out.
 A best friend will be in the cell next to you saying, 'Damn, that was fun'.' -- Groucho Marx*

 <!--
+, “If you don’t say what you think then you kill your unborn self.
+When you have something to say, silence is a lie.”- Jordan Peterson*
 > *'Respect was invented to cover the empty place where love should be.' -- Leo Tolstoy*

 - Everyone loves you when you’re a winner.
 But you know who your true friends are when you’re still a nobody.